 Different Types of Drill Bits Available in the UK Market

 In this article we are going to show you the many different types of drill bits, that are currently available in the UK marketplace.
 As you can imagine there are lots of them.
-The type of drill bit that you need to do a job, will come down to a couple of things:
+The type of drill bit that you need to do a job, will however come down to a couple of very basic decisions:

 - What size of hole you want to make?